How to Choose the Right Invoice Factoring Company

 The factoring service agreement is the essential document in the entire factoring process.
-It lays out the guidelines and rules of your relationship with your factoring company, outlining how they will work with you monthly.
+It lays out the guidelines and rules of your relationship with your factoring company, outlining how they will work with you weekly and monthly.

-Bankers Factoring customizes each client agreement to fit your business needs and industry standards.
-For example, if you are a staffing agency with Net 30 terms versus a big box wholesale vendor with Net 90 day terms, there will be considerations for each factoring agreement.
+Bankers customizes each client agreement to fit your business needs and industry standards.
+For example, if you are a staffing agency with Net 30-day terms versus a big box wholesale vendor with Net 90-day terms and payment issues, there will be considerations for your unique situation in each factoring agreement.

 How Does Factoring Invoices Work?

 The factoring process is quick, easy, and efficient.
 The steps include: